aspose-slides/Aspose.Slides-Documentation/cpp/getting-started/work-with-powerpoint-documents-in-qt/_index.md

 ## Using Aspose.Slides for C++ within Qt Creator

-For using Aspose.Slides for C++ in your Qt application download the latest version of the API from the [downloads](https://downloads.aspose.com/slides/cpp) section.
-Once the API is downloaded, you can use integrate the C++ library within Qt Creator or you can use with Visual Studio.
+In order to use Aspose.Slides for C++ in your Qt application download the latest version of the API from the [downloads](https://downloads.aspose.com/slides/cpp) section.
+Once the API is downloaded, you can integrate the C++ library within Qt Creator or Visual Studio.

 In order to integrate and use Aspose.Slides for C++ library within a Qt Console Application developed in Qt Creator, please follow the steps given below: